DevSecTop/nr-terraform-multiple-accounts/README.md

       Found within [`./environments/alpha.tf`](environments/alpha.tf) and [`./environments/bravo-x.tf`](environments/bravo-x.tf).
 1. When ready, run `terraform apply` to preview changes before applying.

 Observe that notifications channels, alert policies and conditions are generated and linked together for each account.
-Additionally, `bravo-x` account features a second alert policy with a different set of conditions.
+Additionally, `bravo-x` account features a second alert policy with a different set of conditions, while reusing the same notification channels.

 <details><summary>View tabulated list of alert conditions…</summary>